LetsEatLabs/Thyme/README.md

 | `gpt4` | OpenAI | No |
 | `agnes` | Kagi | Yes |
 | `daphne` | Kagi | No |

+## Use

+### Interprocess

+The most common use cases for this application are likely to be quick answers to questions or the chat interface.
+But this was also designed to be used between processes, so you can use it as a "function call" from yosur other applications.
+By default the application has some animations and formatting, but if you pass the `-quiet` flag then this is omitted and you are simply returned the response.

+### Built-in Prompts

+To view the list of current built in prompts, please use `thyme -l`.

+### Chat

+To chat with any of the Open AI models, you can use the `-chat` flag.

+### Summarize large bodies of text

+You can utilize the Kagi Universal Summarizer API to summarize large bodies of text with `-ksum`.
+Kagi currently only supports URLs and raw text right now, but they plan to support file upload in the future.

 ## Examples